Ironing Force after Drawing Formula

 How to calculate Ironing Force after Drawing?

 With Mean Shell Diameter after Ironing (d1), Shell Thickness after Ironing (tf), Average Tensile Strength Before & After Ironing (Savg) & Shell Thickness before Ironing (t0) we can find Ironing Force after Drawing using the formula - Ironing Force = pi*Mean Shell Diameter after Ironing*Shell Thickness after Ironing*Average Tensile Strength Before & After Ironing*ln(Shell Thickness before Ironing/Shell Thickness after Ironing).
-This formula also uses Archimedes' constant and Natural Logarithm Function function(s).
+This formula also uses Archimedes' constant and Natural Logarithm (ln) function(s).

 Can the Ironing Force after Drawing be negative?